-Measures used in study
+Measures Used in Study

-Following Coles and Li (2012) and Dang and Li (2018), we used four measures i.e. total assets, total sales, market value of equity and number of employees to proxy for firm size.
+Following Coles and Li (2012) and Dang et al. (2018), we used four measures i.e., total assets, total sales, market value of equity and number of employees to proxy for firm size.
 In order to normalize the data, natural logarithmic values of all measures were taken.
-Dang and Li (2018) in their survey of 100 research papers on firm size showed these four proxies/ measures as the most used measures.
+Dang et al. (2018) in their survey of 100 research papers on firm size showed these four proxies/measures as the most used measures.
 Further, it may be argued that the choice of any specific measure is dependent upon the purpose of study and data availability (Hart & Oultan, 1996; Prowse, 1992).
-Previous studies, however, don't provide any justification for the use of specific measure of size for specific area of corporate finance (Dang & Li, 2018).
+Previous studies, however, don't provide any justification for the use of specific measure of size for specific area of corporate finance (Dang et al., 2018).

-Details of the other variables of interest used in this study and their calculations are summarized in table 1 below.
+Details of the other variables of interest used in this study and their calculations are summarized in Table 1 below.